filviu/blog/content/posts/2009/2009-06-22-how-to-watermark-you-pictures-for-free.md

 You can see after conversion all kinds of informations, like file size before and after, and so on.

 Give it a try.
-It&#8217;s great, I use it for this blog.
+It's great, I use it for this blog.

  [1]: http://blog.silviuvulcan.ro/wp-content/uploads/sites/2/2009/06/step1_tn.jpg
  [2]: http://blog.silviuvulcan.ro/wp-content/uploads/sites/2/2009/06/step2_tn.jpg